PDLT-University-of-York/test-split-site/docs/ultra/course-staff.md

 4. Tick **Primary Instructor** and **Save**.</br>
 ![decorative](images/course-staff-set-primary-instructor.png)

 Primary Instructors are now shown alphabetically at the top of the list.
-If more than one Primary Instructor is set, the top two are shown in the summary view.
+If there is only one Primary Instructor, the summary view only shows them.
+For multiple Primary Instructors, the first two are shown in the summary view.

+!!!
+Tip

+    Also make sure to complete the **Module staff details & communication** page in the Module Information area of your template when setting up your site.